influxdata/giraffe/giraffe/README.md

 - **newTable**: _function(number)._ The argument is a length for a newly created `Table` with no initial data that allows only columns equal to that length to be added.
 Returns the created `Table`.

+- **timeFormatter**: _function(object)._ Takes the optional params of locale, format, and hour12.
+And the required param of timeZone.
+TimeZone is an option for which timezone you would like the time formatter to return, examples are UTC, or America/Los_Angeles.
+It will default 24 hour when using UTC, and 12 hours for all others.
+A full list of compatible time zones (#IANA website).
+Format is for formatting for the standard Date and time formats.
+Ex: YYYY-MM-DD HH:mm:ss ZZ, or HH:mm a.
+Hour12 is a boolean value on wether you are in military time(false) or am/pm(true).

 ## LayerConfig

 - **LineLayerConfig**: _Object._ Maximum one per `<Plot>`.
 Properties are: